 - Download and install the NordVPN software.

 - Open the app and log in with the credentials you created when you signed up.

 - Connect to a server in the United States.
 Once connected, wait a few seconds.

 - Head over to SlingTV, log into your account, or sign up.
 Find TBS to watch the First Four!

 How to Watch NCAA March Madness for Free (Unofficial Sites)

 While streaming subscription platforms like SlingTV, Paramount+, and YouTube TV offer officially licensed streams, there are plenty of sites out there that don’t.
 But be careful.
-If you want to use unofficial, unauthorized websites, know that sometimes they operate in a grey area of the law and you could wind up viewing an illegal stream.
+If you want to use unofficial, unauthorized websites, know that sometimes they could be considered to be illegal streams in your country.
+Always check local laws regarding streaming online.

 We don’t recommend you use the sites below, but many online VPN users often do.
 That’s because a good VPN masks a user’s true IP address by rerouting their internet connection through an anonymous VPN server.

 It also encrypts your internet traffic and keeps no logs of your activity — essentially erasing any trace of a digital footprint.